RobertoVillarejo01/Fluid-Simulation-in-Compute-Shaders/README.md

 ## Rendering particles

 Instead of rendering particles, in this project I'm rendering quads.
 A single position is needed to render each quad, so its easy to do so in an instanced way.
-(Check the IMPORTANT line)
+(Check the IMPORTANT comment)

 **1. Instanced Rendering**